15 March - 18 April 2023

 - Intellectual property rights: For example, patents and open access computer programs developed by you; state up to 10 of your most relevant.

 Scientific quality is the fundamental criterion when the Swedish Research Council allocates grants to research.
 Your application is evaluated in competition with the other applications on the basis of the following evaluation criteria.

-Your application is evaluated by a broad, specialised subject review panel where the members are Swedish and international researchers.
+Your application for network grant within development research is evaluated by a broad, specialised subject review panel where the members are Swedish and international researchers.

 At least three members review and grade your application individually.
-If the needed, the review of the panel will be complemented with an assessment from an external reviewer.
-The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Committee for development research.
+If the needed, the reviews of the panel members will be complemented with an assessment from an external reviewer with specialised expertise in the subject of the application.
+The entire review panel then meets at a review panel meeting to discuss and prioritise the applications, and finally to make a proposal for a decision to the Committee for Development Research.

 Evaluation criteria and guiding questions

-In addition to the basic criteria, your application is also evaluated using an additional criterion (Relevance for the call) on a three-grade scale.
+In addition to the basic criteria, your application is also evaluated using an additional criterion (Relevance for the call) on a seven-grade scale.

 For each criterion, there are guiding questions to support the panel members’ evaluation of your application.
 These can also function as guidance for you when you write your application.

 - Does the proposed collaboration network have the potential to build a sustainable and equal scientific partnership to address development challenges?

 - To what extent can the proposed network, based on the included collaborators, define new, compelling scientific questions within its scientific area?